iorchard/burrito_docs/source/operation/netapp_tcp_rdma_perf.rst

 .. image:: ../_static/images/netapp/netapp_nfsv4_rdma_seq_iotest.svg
    :width: 600
    :alt: NetApp NFSv4 RDMA Sequential IO TEST

+`nfsv4 host no options` means no `nconnect` and `remoteports` options are applied in nfs mount options.

 The IO performance at the host is better than that of one virtual machine.
 As we increase the number of virtual machines, the sum of throughput is